starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 ### Bottles
 1. Create a new gaming bottle
+2. Change the wine runner to GE-Proton or "system wine" 10.0
-2. Use the "Install Programs..."
+3. Use the "Install Programs..."
 Star Citizen option
-3. Run Star citizen, log in, and click install to finish installing the game
+4. Run Star citizen, log in, and click install to finish installing the game

 ### Faugus Launcher
 1. Download latest [Star Citizen installer](https://robertsspaceindustries.com/download)